50TH ANNIVERSARY - A GOLDEN TALE OF 50 YEARS

 From the beginning, the club has emphasized a commitment to getting young people involved in tennis.

 Dick Snell is credited with planting the seeds of this charge.
 Dick had played varsity tennis at U of M, and soon after being active in the club’s formation, Dick started giving group lessons to youth who were then lucky enough to be summer residents of Pentwater.
 He introduced them to the sport, and encouraged their parents to take an interest.
 Many signed up for Dick’s lessons on Tuesday’s and Thursday’s, and their parents came to watch.
-The culture of juniors tennis continues in the form of our annual Youth Tennis Clinic each July.
-The club has been very fortunate to have Larry Brown involved in organizing the event for many years, and he’s well known for his ability to instill a love for tennis in our youth.
-He’s been supported by a committed group of adult volunteers who’ve come to view the event as a highlight of their summer season.
+The culture of juniors tennis continues in the form of our annual Youth Tennis Clinic each July, which is presided over by tennis pro Larry Brown.
+He’s been doing a tremendous job of organizing the event for many years, and he’s well known for his ability to instill a love for tennis in our youth.
+He’s supported each year by a committed group of adult volunteers who’ve come to view the event as a highlight of their summer season.
 Summer residents are invited to register their young children or grandchildren for participation in the clinic.
 Membership is NOT a requirement.

 PICKLEBALL BECOMES A CATALYST